William-wAng618/roboticAttack/README.md

 ## Latest Updates
 - [2025-03-08]
-  - 1.Upate UADA.
+  - Upate UADA.
-  - 2.Bug fix.
+  - Bug fix.
-  - 3.Release new ver. of Paper.
+  - Release new ver. of Paper.
-  - 4.ALL patches released (see in roboticAttack /adversarial_patches).
+  - ALL patches released (see in roboticAttack /adversarial_patches).
 - [2024-11-26] Pre release